 - Standby fees from airline of your choice.

-- $9 Spirit Face Club Membership, if registered for Spirit.
+- $9 Spirit Fare Club Membership.

-- United WiFi Subscription Purchases And Gifts, if registered for United
+- United WiFi Subscription Purchases And Gifts.

-- United WiFi on mainline planes, if registered for United
+- United WiFi on mainline planes.

 What airline fees have you been credited for on your AMEX card?